-- Supported range of nodes in a recovery group (RG) is 4 32 nodes. - All nodes in the RG must be configured the same (memory, drives, CPU, and network). - Supported erasure codes are 4+2P, 4+3P, 8+2P, 8+3P, 3WayReplication, and 4WayReplication. - Minimum declustered array (DA) size: At least one DA must contain 12 or more drives and every DA must have 6 or more drives.
+- Supported range of nodes in a recovery group (RG) is 4 to 32 nodes. - All nodes in the RG must be configured the same (memory, drives, CPU, and network).

+- Supported erasure codes are 4+2P, 4+3P, 8+2P, 8+3P, 3WayReplication, and 4WayReplication. - Minimum declustered array (DA) size: At least one DA must contain 12 or more drives and every DA must have 6 or more drives.

 Note: DA is a subset of the physical disks within a recovery group that all match in size and speed.
-A recovery group might contain multiple declustered arrays, which are unique (that is, a pdisk must belong to exactly one declustered array).
-The minimum DA size is met by each node that contributes a uniform number of disks.
+A recovery group may contain multiple declustered arrays which are unique (that is, a pdisk must belong to exactly one declustered array).
+The minimum DA size is met by each node contributing a uniform number of disks.

 - Each node must have at least one fast device (NVMe or SAS SSD). - The maximum supported number of drives in an RG is 512. - All nodes/HBAs/drives in an RG must have consistent firmware levels, and be at a level that is supported by the hardware provided.
-For more information, see "Hardware checklist" on page 11. - All limitations of IBM Spectrum Scale apply, notably: - The IBM Spectrum Scale cluster can have a maximum of 128 IBM Spectrum Scale Erasure Code Edition storage nodes.
+For more information, see "Hardware checklist" on page 11. - All limitations of IBM Spectrum Scale apply, notably: - There can be a maximum of 128 IBM Spectrum Scale Erasure Code Edition storage nodes in an IBM Spectrum Scale cluster.